 ABOUT THE PROJECT

-In July 2015, EOMAP established long-term water quality monitoring services for the American branch of British multi-national consultancy company Wood Plc (formerly Amec Foster-Wheeler).
+In July 2015 EOMAP established long-term water quality monitoring services for the American branch of British multi-national consultancy company Wood Plc (formerly Amec Foster Wheeler).
 The areas of interest, Lake Elsinore and Canyon Lake, are located south-east of Los Angeles in Riverside County, California.

 Canyon Lake is an artificial reservoir just north-east of Lake Elsinore.
 Its shorelines are densely populated.
-The lake serves as drinking water reservoir for about 10% of the people living in the area around both lakes.
+The lake serves as a drinking water reservoir for about 10% of the people living in the area around both lakes.
 It is also fed by the San Jacinto River.

 EOMAP uses combined Sentinel-2 and Landsat 7 and 8 data in order to evaluate turbidity levels, chlorophyll concentrations and the occurrence of harmful algae blooms at eight points in time during the year.
 The project has been extended twice by Wood Plc.